Meet the Trustees and Members

 Since September 2018, I have been proud to be the Executive Headteacher of Haybrook College Trust in Slough, an alternative provision and special school.
-We provide education for over 200 young people that have a wide range of complex Social, Emotional and Mental Health (SEMH) issues, along with providing Pupil Referral Unit services to the Royal Borough of Winsor and Maidenhead.
+We provide education for over 200 young people who have a wide range of complex Social, Emotional, and Mental Health (SEMH) issues, along with providing Pupil Referral Unit services to the Royal Borough of Winsor and Maidenhead.

-I joined the College in January 2013 and have held various positions including, Head of Millside School, Deputy Headteacher across the College and currently sit on a number of strategic development boards and panels across Slough including, Schools Forum, Slough Education Partnership Board, SEND Partnership Board and Thames Valley Violence Reduction Task Group.
+I joined the College in January 2013 and have held various positions including, Head of Millside School and deputy Headteacher across the College and currently sit on a number of strategic development boards and panels across Slough including, Schools Forum, Slough Education Partnership Board, SEND Partnership Board and Thames Valley Violence Reduction Task Group.
 I am also Treasurer for the Slough Association of Secondary Headteachers.

-Prior to joining the College, I worked in a boys residential SEMH school in Bucks and various mainstream primary schools in East and South East London.
-Before I came into education I had a 10 year career at News International Corporation as a Team Leader for News International Newspaper.
-I bring a wealth of experience from both the private and public sector including strong leadership, strategic development and secure financial oversight to ensure our young people receive the best possible education.
+Prior to joining the College, I worked in a boy's residential SEMH school in Bucks and various mainstream primary schools in East and South East London.
+Before I came into education I had a 10-year career at News International Corporation as a Team Leader for News International Newspaper.
+I bring a wealth of experience from both the private and public sectors including strong leadership, strategic development, and secure financial oversight to ensure our young people receive the best possible education.

-I am currently the Virtual School Headteacher in Slough and previously held that role in RBWM.
-As such I responsible for the education of children in care with Slough whichever real school they attend.
+I am recently retired, with my last role being the Virtual School Headteacher in Slough and previously held that role in RBWM.
+As such I am responsible for the education of children in care with Slough whichever real school they attend.

 I am passionate about the education of vulnerable children and have had strong links to Haybrook professionally over many years.